DaVince/miscellaneous/game_guides/kowloon_high_school_chronicle_quest_hints.md

 Location hints
 --------------

-Whenever you enter a location that has one of your quest items, a special jingle sound will play upon entering the room.
+Locations are the rooms you will need to visit in order to fulfill the quest.

 | Location hint             | Area | Floor | Room name                   | Comments                                    |
 | ------------------------- | ---- | ----- | --------------------------- | ------------------------------------------- |